aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/faq.md

 - Ingress traffic from Internet to workloads through Perimeter
 - Egress traffic from workloads to Internet through Perimeter
-- Ingress and agress traffic between on-premises networks and AWS VPCs (i.e. Direct Connect or VPN)
+- Ingress and egress traffic between on-premises networks and AWS VPCs (i.e. Direct Connect or VPN)
-- East-West traffic netween your VPCs through Transit Gateway
+- East-West traffic between your VPCs through Transit Gateway

 You can use [CloudWatch Network Synthetic Monitor](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/what-is-network-monitor.html) and [CloudWatch Synthetics (Canaries)](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries.html) in combination with CloudWatch Alarms to setup monitoring of the important network flows and of your applications.